 With the above information, the most enjoyable time to travel to the North of Vietnam is in the spring or autumn, particularly April and October-November, right after the winter.
 The weather in these months would not be too severely cold or skin-burning hot.

-This is the transitional part of the weather conditions in the North and the one in the South.
+This is the transitional part of the North and South weather conditions.
 To the west of Central Vietnam, the Truong Son mountain range dries the southwest monsoon, or the summer monsoon, and prevents it from bringing its pure characteristics to the coast.
-Since the impact of the monsoon is weakened, in the rainy season, April to September in particular, the area receives less precipitation in comparison to the rest of the country.
+Since the impact of the monsoon is weakened, in the rainy season, April to September in particular, the area receives less precipitation than the rest of the country.

-The northern half of Central Vietnam is in the exposed zone to the northeast monsoon, which leads to a huge amount of rainfall and vulnerability to typhoon season, especially in the last months of the year.
-In this period, Hoi An, which is near this area, is often flooded.
-In 2017, the residents and the provincial authority had to spend a lot of effort to clean up after the flood in Hoi An so that the city is well-prepared to welcome the delegates of the APEC.
+The northern half of Central Vietnam is in the exposed zone to the northeast monsoon, which leads to a considerable amount of rainfall and vulnerability to typhoon season, especially in the last months of the year.
+In this period, Hoi An, which is near this area, was often flooded.
+In 2017, the residents and the provincial authority had to spend a lot of effort to clean up after the flood in Hoi An so that the city was well-prepared to welcome the delegates of the APEC.

-While the rain seems to be harsher, the temperature here is higher and it also gets more sunshine than the North.
+While the rain seems to be harsher, the temperature here is higher, and it also gets more sunshine than in the North.
 Hue (Thua Thien Hue Province) has an average temperature of around 26 Celsius (78.8 Fahrenheit).
-Quang Nam Province (the land of modern beach city Da Nang and Hoi An ancient town) also has similar weather.
-However, Quang Nam is a bit warmer since the locations of the two provinces are on the opposite sides of Bach Ma Range, which is also the borderline for the northern half and southern half of Central Vietnam.
+Quang Nam Province (the land of the modern beach city of Da Nang and Hoi An ancient town) also has similar weather.
+However, Quang Nam is a bit warmer since the two provinces are on opposite sides of the Bach Ma Range, which is also the borderline for Central Vietnam’s northern and southern half.
 The coolest month is January, but the temperature varies from just 20 Celsius (68 Fahrenheit) in Hue to 24 Celsius (75.2 Fahrenheit) in Nha Trang.

 The Centre has many coastal provinces

-Those provinces that are near the south of Vietnam experience a longer dry season which length is from January to September since the cold air from the north hardly reach this area.
-Rain also only comes concentratedly in only a few months with a less abundant amount.
-Therefore, some places like Phan Thiet become semi-arid and sand dunes are founded in Mui Ne and Quy Nhon.
-However, intense storms usually occur from August to November, bring terrible damages and inconveniences to the life of the locals along the coast in the southern half of Central Vietnam.
+Those provinces near the south of Vietnam experience a longer dry season, from January to September, since the cold air from the north hardly reaches this area.
+Rain is concentrated in only a few months with a less abundant amount.
+Therefore, places like Phan Thiet become semi-arid, and dunes are found in Mui Ne and Quy Nhon.
+However, intense storms usually occur from August to November, bringing terrible damages and inconveniences to the lives of the locals along the coast in the southern half of Central Vietnam.

 The Central Highlands is cooler than many parts of the country all year round.
 A popular destination is Da Lat – the romantic city.
 Its annual average temperature is 18 Celsius (64.4 Fahrenheit).
-The lowest temperature of the day is 15 Celsius (59 Fahrenheit) while the highest is 24 Celsius (75.2 Fahrenheit).
+The lowest temperature of the day is 15 Celsius (59 Fahrenheit), while the highest is 24 Celsius (75.2 Fahrenheit).
 Because of this, Da Lat is said to have four seasons in just one day.
-In the wet season from June to October there is considerable precipitation, other months are much drier.
+There is considerable precipitation in the wet season, from June to October.
+Other months are much drier.

-The best time to visit Central Vietnam is February - March for the north region and January - March for the south one.
-It is recommended to come no later than April.
-If you happen to arrive from May to August, read our suggested belongings which are mentioned below to cope with the monsoon season in Vietnam.
+The best time to visit Central Vietnam is February to March for the northern region and January to March for the south.
+It is recommended that you come no later than April.
+If you happen to arrive from May to August, read our suggested belongings, which are mentioned below, to cope with the monsoon season in Vietnam.

 The South region has constant hot weather with two distinct seasons: the wet season and the dry season.
 The temperature does not change significantly during the year, with an average of 25-35 Celsius (77-95 Fahrenheit).

 The dry season is from November to April.
 The temperature is about 27 Celsius (80.6 Fahrenheit) from November till mid-February.
-It gradually increases to 30 Celsius (86 Fahrenheit) in March and April, before reaching the peak of 36 Celsius (96.8 Fahrenheit) as the southwest monsoon is about to arrive.
+It gradually increases to 30 Celsius (86 Fahrenheit) in March and April before reaching the peak of 36 Celsius (96.8 Fahrenheit) as the southwest monsoon is about to arrive.
 The hot and humid summer starts in May and ends in October.
 Abundant rain is the result of the southwest monsoon’s effect.
 June and July are the peaks of this wet season when it rains almost every day.
-However, unlike the North, particularly the sprinkling and drizzle in Ha Noi, rain in the South comes in a heavy amount but is not long-lasting.

 The Southern provinces are hot all year round

 During these months, many roads in Ho Chi Minh City would be flooded, which makes it difficult for vehicles to move around.
-This city is a little bit later than other provinces in the matter of rainy peak that is September.
-Going through the summer when hardly a day goes by without a gentle to drenching rain, the city would still receive an adequate amount of sunshine.
+This city is a little bit later than other provinces in the rainy peak, September.
+Going through the summer, when hardly a day goes by without gentle to drenching rain, the city would still receive adequate sunshine.
 It is a good time to visit Ho Chi Minh City from December to mid-February.
-Not only the weather would welcome you, but you also have a chance to witness and learn more about the biggest holiday of Vietnamese people, the Tet holiday.
+Not only would the weather welcome you, but you also have a chance to witness and learn more about the biggest holiday of Vietnamese people, the Tet holiday.
 March and April are also in the dry season, but sometimes it can be inconveniently hot since it is getting close to the summer monsoon, so keep that in mind while packing for the trip.

 A trip to Ho Chi Minh City in the dry season

-The Southwest provinces, also known as the Mekong Delta, are some destinations that would make you want to travel in the monsoon season in Vietnam.
-To provide water for the local agriculture, complex networks of canals have been built for many years.
-If you are eager to find out and try the exotic yet fresh, delicious fruit of Vietnam, June, and July should be considered.
-From September to December is the floating season, many activities that you rarely find anywhere else like floating markets or listening to Southern Vietnamese folk music on river cruises.
+The Southwest provinces, also known as the Mekong Delta, are some destinations that would make you want to travel during the monsoon season in Vietnam.
+Complex canals have been built for many years to provide water for local agriculture.
+If you are eager to discover and try the exotic yet fresh, delicious fruit of Vietnam, June and July should be considered.
+From September to December is the floating season, with many activities that you rarely find anywhere else, like floating markets or listening to Southern Vietnamese folk music on river cruises.

-Stream down a river in Mekong Delta when it’s sunny
+Stream down a river in the Mekong Delta when it’s sunny

-The Southern islands like Phu Quoc or Con Dao have less intense weather compared with the land.
+The Southern islands, like Phu Quoc or Con Dao have less intense weather than the land.
 Most of the time, the sea here is warm and calm.
 Although it is apparently in the tropical zone, Phu Quoc is still comfortably cool all year round.
 October to March is the most suitable period for you to enjoy your swimming and tasting varied types of seafood.
-There are some days in the wet season when the weather is persistently poor, the sunlight is pale and the sea is too rough for ships to sail and go fishing, the seafood dishes on your table can be less diverse.
+Some days in the wet season, the weather is persistently poor, the sunlight is pale, and the sea is too rough for ships to sail and go fishing, so the seafood dishes on your table can be less diverse.
 Swimming is still acceptably safe, but do not forget to avoid rocky beaches.

-No matter what part of Vietnam you plan to visit, prepare for experiencing the hot and humid weather.
-If possible, bring your bottle from home and drink the boiled water, not tap water in Vietnam (yes you can easily buy water from the supermarkets and convenience stores, but the package is made from single-use plastic which is definitely not good for the world environment).
+No matter what part of Vietnam you visit, prepare to experience the hot and humid weather.
+If possible, bring your bottle from home and drink the boiled water, not tap water in Vietnam (yes, you can easily buy water from supermarkets and convenience stores, but the package is made from single-use plastic, which is not good for the world environment).
 You can be dehydrated and have sunstroke without drinking enough water.

-Light cotton clothes would be much comfortable in the summer here.
-A small bucket hat or a cap is useful for your daily sightseeing, while a wide-brimmed hat would be more suitable for your trip to the beaches.
+Light cotton clothes would be much more comfortable in the summer here.
+A small bucket hat or a cap is helpful for your daily sightseeing, while a wide-brimmed hat would be more suitable for your beach trip.
 Don’t forget sunglasses and sunscreen to protect yourself from the intense sunlight.
-You might also need a pair of flip-flops, but don’t worry if you did not buy one yet.
-You can find it in your hotel room or get it at a very cheap price in Vietnam’s local markets.
+You might also need a pair of flip-flops, but don’t worry if you have not bought one yet.
+You can find it in your hotel room or get it cheaply in Vietnam’s local markets.

 However, if you are traveling to North Vietnam in the winter, remember to bring some jackets, sweaters, and gloves to keep yourself warm.
 And if you are thinking about visiting the mountainous area, hiking sticks and sneakers can be useful.